 Daily schedules include morning birdwatching walks, interactive classroom presentations, aquarium visits, arts and crafts, boat rides, daily reflections and planning for the informative closing event they will host to help raise environmental awareness.

-Summer Safari campers experience a whirlwind of fun and leave with a love for national parks and the realisation that they are the future of the protection of Bahamian natural resources.
+Summer Safari campers experience a whirlwind of fun and leave with a love for national parks and the realization that they are the future of the protection of Bahamian natural resources.

-Registration for Summer Safari 2018 is currently open for New Providence, Grand Bahama and Abaco.
-Details for Eleuthera and Andros will be released shortly.
+Registration for Summer Safari 2019 is currently open for Grand Bahama, Abaco, Andros, New Providence, Eleuthera and Cat Island.

 Stanyard Creek, Andros